jinheeyi/workshop3/README.md

 ## Conclusion(+ further improvement)
 - By studying workshop 3, and getting help from friends on this page, I gained a deeper understanding of how to manipulate images programmatically.
 It was quite confusing and were some errors happening on visual studio code, but I will have to improve on adding weight/2 and height/2 on images and also double-check if something is missing inside the sketch.
-- What I need for further improvement (again) is the idea.
-For this sketch, I looked again and it didn't looked very abstract or interesting.
-It looked like somewhere you can see from pinterest, which I didn't quite liked
+- For further improvement, I recognized that I need to refine my ideas.
+Today's sketch, upon reflection, lacked the abstract and engaging qualities present in my earlier workshop pieces.
+It resembled something one might find in a Pinterest collage, which I didn't particularly admire.
+However, I viewed it as more of a practice exercise- a skill- building attempt to make a photo into a sketch.
+In that sense, I found the process enjoyable and somewhat rewarding.